One of the biggest questions I get about Tai Yi, aside from ‘is it like Tai Chi’ or ‘is it like reiki’, is ‘What is Tai Yi’?

 What is the Experience of Receiving Tai Yi?

-This is an important step since Tai Yi consists of over 4000 different treatments that are unique with each working on a specific issue (to learn more about each of them explore the list of treatments here).
+This is an important step since Tai Yi consists of over 4000 unique treatments – each working to assist in healing specific issues (to learn more about each of them explore the list of treatments here).

-Additionally most treatments can be done in one session however some have 2 parts or more and need to be done over several sessions.
-The timing for these can be found under the Parts of Timing section of each treatment description in the treatment list.
+Although the majority of treatments can be done in a single session some treatment require more than one session at specific time intervals.
+Therefore some treatments are in 2, 3 or sometimes 4 parts and should be done within specific time intervals.
+This information can be found under the Parts and Timing section of each treatment description page in the treatment list.

-Each treatment has a specific name that reflects the unique quality of what it does (and is also a reflection of the poetic nature of the ancient Chinese culture that named them).
+Each treatment has a specific name that reflects the unique quality of what it does (and is also a reflection of the poetic nature of the ancient Chinese culture where Tai Yi originated).
 Therefore treatments will often be referred to by their name when describing them.
 A few examples of common treatments are Fire of the Brain, Sea Wave, Cord Removal and Missing Father – to give you an idea of a few of them.
+Again all of these treatment can be found in the treatment list page.

 During the Session

-Once an appropriate treatment is determined I will have you on the table, usually face down and then face up, for around 45 to 90 minutes depending on the treatment we have chosen.
+Once an appropriate treatment is determined I will have you on the table, usually face down and then face up, for around 45 to 90 minutes depending on the treatment.

 There is no need to remove any clothes however I do ask clients to remove all metallic objects – such as jewelry, belts, keys – during the session.
 Direct but gentle pressure is placed on your body at specific points with either the pads of the fingers or palms.